 This scenario is especially important to keep in mind when taking a closer look at the second movie earlier on this page.
 You can tell that the spiral arms in that movie don't show any curvature until they are well outside the circle.
 What this means is that there is a region just outside of the resonator where there is no radially traveling wave!
 But there is a radially traveling wave further away from the resonator.
 Unlike the caustic on the inside of the circle, this can't have been caused by interference with a reflected wave, because there is only free space in that region.

 The light must have leaked from the inside of the resonator to the traveling-wave region of free space by crossing a "forbidden zone" in which the wave fronts indicate that there is no outward-traveling ray.
 This seemingly contradictory phenomenon is the optical analogue of quantum tunneling.
 Yes, this is not quantum mechanics, but the term "tunneling" is in no way unique to quantum systems.
 It can essentially be found in all wave equations where a classical (short-wavelength) limit exists.

 The existence of a tunnel barrier between outside and inside is crucial for the lifetime of the cavity mode.
-Here is an animation that shows the connection between the two earlier movies:
+Shown at right is an animation that shows the connection between the two earlier movies.